lasti15/RoVi2-PickHandProject/hwcomponents/caros_netft/mainpage.md

 # Interfaces - how to use this node #
 This node publishes sensor readings using the @ref caros::FTSensorServiceInterface interface.

+Clients can make use of the @ref caros::FTSensorSIProxy to communicate with this node.

 # Requirements #
 RobWorkHardware with the *netft* component enabled, is required and can be obtained from http://www.robwork.dk